sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 ## Postgres Servers

 When setting up *external databases servers*, you must provide information about those servers in the `postgres_servers` variable block.
+Each item in the variable block creates a unique database server.

-This variable has the following format:
+The variable has the following format:

 ```terraform
 postgres_servers = {